pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 ## Not quite moves

-`mut` in a function signature does not mean a move, it means a mutable reference that will only work if it's returned, so users will be required to return if they mutate a parameter.
+`mut` in a function signature does not mean a move, it means a mutable borrow, but unlike Rust's mutable borrows it will only work if it's returned.
+This means functions will be required to return a parameter if the parameter is mutated.

 ```
 fn bad_func(point: mut Vec2) {